Top 10 Things You Should Know About Sustainable CWRU

 1. CWRU is aiming to be climate neutral, a big hairy audacious goal and we have a Climate Action Plan guiding our way.

-3. CWRU is one of the greenest 300 college and universities in the country according to the Princeton Review's Green Guide (PDF page 57)
+3. CWRU is one of the greenest 700 colleges and universities in the country according to the Princeton Review's Green Guides.

-4. There are currently 35 water bottle filling stations on campus—mostly paired with water fountains—and more are added each year.
+4. There are more than 40 water bottle filling stations on campus—mostly paired with water fountains—and more are added each year.

 6. The 100 kW wind turbine outside of Veale and the 60 kW solar array on top of the Adelbert Gym building produce approximately the same amount of energy each year.